Trainees wanted: Career orientation in the care sector

 "The training courses for the ambassadors will start in the fall with the vocational schools in Hanover, Springe and Neustadt," reports project manager Yvonne Salewski from pro regio e.
 V.

-With the Albert-Einstein-Schule Laatzen, the Leonore-Goldschmidt-Schule Mühlenberg, the KGS Sehnde and the Realschule Lehrte, pro regio has also already been able to persuade four general education schools to include the project in their compulsory elective program.
+With the Albert-Einstein-Schule Laatzen, the Leonore-Goldschmidt-Schule Mühlenberg, the KGS Sehnde and the Realschule Lehrte, pro regio has already been able to convince four general education schools to include the project in their compulsory elective program.
 In July, there will be a workshop for teachers on how to participate in the project.

 "We've opened doors at the schools.
 The micro-projects with healthcare facilities should become an integral part of career guidance," says project manager Salewski happily.